-Within insecure attachment styles, parents think their child may have ADHD or be naughty but they are just trying to use survival strategies to manage stress.
-This is why we often have to work on managing the limbic system first ( yours and theirs ) to feel safe.
+Within insecure attachment styles, parents think their child may have ADHD or be naughty, but they are just trying to use survival strategies to manage stress.
+This is why we often have to work on addressing the limbic system first ( yours and theirs ) to feel safe.

 Other Psychologists have moved on from one style to a model that attachment is adaptive.
-I like Dr. Patrica Crittenden’s work.
-It is her belief that children do not have just one attachment style, it is more fluid than that, indeed they may have a default pattern in different contexts such as school or home.
+I like Dr Patrica Crittenden’s work.
+She believes that children do not have just one attachment style; it is more fluid than that; indeed, they may have a default pattern in different contexts such as school or home.

 Six tips to get you going

-The good news is that the brain has the capacity to develop new neurons ( neurogenesis) and the capacity to be malleable ( neuroplasticity)
+The good news is that the brain can develop new neurons ( neurogenesis) and the ability to be malleable ( neuroplasticity)

 1. Regulate your own emotions and understand your Attachment Style

-Children with insecure attachment styles can be difficult to parent, to ensure that you are able to manage your emotions and have the capacity to ensure safety.
-Seek help, use mindfulness and meditation to help you, Give your self-positive self-talk about it not being your fault!
-In addition, think about your parenting models, did you develop a secure attachment to your parents?.
+Children with insecure attachment styles can be challenging to parent.
+Try to ensure that you can manage your emotions and have the capacity to ensure safety.
+Seek help, use mindfulness and meditation to help you, and Give your self-positive self-talk about it not being your fault!
+In addition, think about your parenting models.
+Did you develop a secure attachment to your parents?.

 4. Give your child positive messages.